hyperion1209/netauto_ng_infra_tf/README.md

 ## TODO
 ### General
 - [ ] Get proper certificates
+- [ ] Use native service ingress config in the helm charts

 ### Prometheus
 - [ ] monitor server pvc utilization and adjust size to keep 7 days worth of data
 ### Keycloak
 - [x] Add client dedicated scope mapper to TF code and remove the manual one
-- [ ] Grafana doesn't use http to access keycloak
+- [x] Grafana doesn't use http to access keycloak
 - [ ] Find a way to authenticate apps without the need for client secret in app config

 ## Known Issues